Coaching Women & Girls

 When it comes to coaching female sport, there are myths based on stereotypes and things our colleagues have told us over the years.
 After all, every athlete and player we work with is an individual with their own traits and idiosyncrasies.
 Should we, as coaches, make assumptions based on the gender of the athlete we are working with?

 Traditionally women are under represented in sport and sports coaching.
-It has long since been recognised that coaching women and girls is different to coaching their male counterparts. sports coach UK works with the Womens Sport and Fitness Foundation on an ongoing basis to ensure we provide coaches with the most up to date and relevant guidance and research about women in sport.
+It has long since been recognised that coaching women and girls is different to coaching their male counterparts. sports coach UK works with Women in Sport on an ongoing basis to ensure we provide coaches with the most up to date and relevant guidance and research about women in sport.

 View all items in this topic.